 Conservation easement A conservation easement is a voluntary, legal agreement that restricts defined uses of the land in order to protect its conservation values.
 Conservation easements, for this methodology, may have defined temporal terms or be perpetual.

-In order for projects to recognize the crediting benefits of conservation easements under this protocol, the easements must include the Required RM Terms.
+In order for projects to recognize the crediting benefits of conservation easements under this methodology, the easements must include the requisite terms, as described in Table 3.1.